rust-lang/nomicon/src/atomics/relaxed.md

 > **NOTE:** This description of why both sides are needed to be atomic
 > operations, while neat and intuitive, is not strictly correct: in reality the
 > answer is simply “because the spec says so”.
-However, it is isomorphic to the
+However, it is functionally
-> real rules, so it can aid in understanding.
+> equivalent to the real rules, so it can aid in understanding.

 ## Read-modify-write operations